 The short answer to that question is "very big."
-Although 61% of Australian homes have a camera, only 27% of these homes have a cartridge loading camera.
-Almost 60% of cameras are roll film types, and many roll film cameras are old models which get little use.

-So, counting those households where there is no camera, and those whose present camera is "old fashioned," 75% of households are potential customers for a new Kodak Instamatic camera.
+Although 61% of Australian homes have a camera, relatively few own a cartridge loading camera.
+Of the Australian homes that have a camera, almost 60% own a roll film type and many of these roll film cameras are old models which get little use.
+So, counting households where there is no camera, and those whose present camera is "old fashioned," it is assessed that 75% of households\ are potential customers for a new Kodak Instamatic camera.
 In addition, there are thousands of children and young people who are potential customers for a second camera in the family.